wjpigott/ArcBenefitsDashboard/README.md

      - **Azure Service Management**:
        - `user_impersonation` - Access Azure Resource Manager
    - Click "Grant admin consent" (requires admin privileges)

+   **Note:** If you don't have admin privileges, you may need to use Azure AD Privileged Identity Management (PIM) to elevate your access temporarily to grant consent.
+Navigate to the API permissions page and click "Grant admin consent for [Your Organization]".

 3. **Note your credentials**
    - Copy the "Application (client) ID" from the Overview page